-With this number only set to rise, what can universities do to try to attract these bright young minds and get them to choose their university over others?
+So, what can universities do to attract these bright young minds and get them to choose their university over others?

-We’ve put together a guide on how higher education institutions can go about targeting Chinese students, and this blog post pulls out some of the key points.
-Without further ado, let’s delve into our five top tips.
+I have put together a guide on how universities can go about targeting Chinese prospective students, and this blog post pulls out some of the key points.
+Without further ado, let’s delve into my five top tips!

 1. Localise your website